Portuguese Past Tenses: A Quick and Simple Guide To Talk About the Past

 Let’s dig a little more specifically into more uses that trigger the imperfect.
-The key obvious one’s when we want to talk about how things used to be.
+The key one is when we want to talk about how things used to be.

-Eu sempre trazia um laptop para trabalhar nas férias. — I used to always bring a laptop to work during vacations.
+Eu sempre trazia um laptop para trabalhar nas férias. — I used to always bring a laptop to work on vacation.

 Ele era vegetariano quando era jovem. — He was a vegetarian when he was young.

 If you’re launching into a story, you usually set the scene first, which again calls up the imperfect.

 A praia estava vazia e o sol brilhava no mar. — The beach was empty and the sun was shining on the sea.

 And you can use the imperfect to set a mini-scene for what was going on when—bang!—a pointed, preterite thing happened.